 Now let’s take a look at the pro blogger.
 The pro blogger built his business from zero.
 He came up with the brand, cultivated the brand, built the community, writes the content, edits the content, decides on the editorial calendar, optimizes the content for SEO, interacts with readers, built multiple distribution channels (RSS, e-mail, partnerships, social media), hires writers, manages writers, works with designers, does PR, pivots when the tides turn, and creates new products to sell.
 In other words, the pro blogger is a vertically integrated machine.

-The pro blogger is the ideal CCO candidate because he or she is not only a creative, but a business person as well.
+The pro blogger is the ideal Chief Content Officer candidate.
+He or she is not only a creative, but a business person as well.
 The pro blogger is always testing to find the right balance.
-She can tell you which articles work well in SEO, which articles have poor click through rates, and which articles engender discussions.
+She can tell you which articles work well in SEO.
+Or which articles have poor click through rates.
+Or which articles engender discussions.
 A company needs such an experienced person to help build a brand and sell.